Iredell-Statesville Schools announces graduation plans

-With Gov. Roy Cooper shutting down schools for the remainder of this, Iredell-Statesville Schools has announced plans for graduations.
+With Gov. Roy Cooper shutting down schools for the remainder of this year, Iredell-Statesville Schools has announced plans for graduations.
 The system has moved those to Saturday, Aug.
 1.

 “In a student’s life, senior year is so important and is filled with memories and traditions,” the school system states in a news release.
 “This last month has been difficult as many cherished events have been cancelled or delayed.
 One thing that has not changed at all is our devotion to our Class of 2020 and our desire to honor these milestones and traditions.